Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

-We also note that while our crowdworker sample was more diverse than our laboratory sample, neither sample was representative of the American population.
-The behavioral effects we observed were fairly consistent across demographic groups, however.
-Importantly, our study population only included Americans.
-Cross-cultural research is needed to understand if the effects we observed apply globally.
+We also note that while our crowdworker sample was more diverse than our laboratory sample, neither sample was representative of the U.S. population.
+The behavioral effects we observed were fairly consistent across demographic groups, though.
+Our study population only included individuals located in the U.S.; cross-cultural research is needed to understand if the effects we observed apply globally.